 Below are some terms I'll use when defining 3D shapes.
 Other terms might be used elsewhere, but I like these.

-- Node: (also called a vertex) a point represented by three coordinates (in 3D space), x, y and z.
+- Node: (also called a vertex) a point represented by three coordinates, x, y and z.

 - Edge: a line connecting two points.